breadcat/blog.minskio.co.uk/content/quotes.md

 >The call of the void <!-- suicide ideation -->

+>The downfall of society begins with the individual

 >The egg bar is coveted as fuck <!-- severance -->

 >The gaping maw of consumerism <!-- jackbox -->